 Start a blank XML file rooted as “Profile”;

-Retrieve all the current network interfaces through the OpenStack API call conn.network.ports(), which returns an iterator over all ports configured by the topology;
+Retrieve all the current network interfaces through the OpenStack API call conn.network.ports(), which returns an iterator over all ports/interfaces configured by the topology;

-Iterate through each port to get the information of the attributes, such as the ID, Interface_Name, Device_ID (The device to which this interface is connected to), Administrative state (If UP or DOWN) as well as the network, subnet and ip_address.
+Iterate through each port to get the information of the attributes, such as the Interface_ID, Interface_Name, Device_ID (The device to which this interface is connected to), Administrative state (If UP or DOWN) as well as the network, subnet and ip_address.

 Code snippet of the interfaces being processed is shown in the figure below.